JeremySH/KataQuery/README.md

 Scripts are automatically saved in "slots," which you can activate via shortcut or the "code" menu.
 This allows you to have diverse scripts at hand for different perspectives on the position.

-To toggle between two slots, tap the same shortcut twice or more (e.g. CMD-1, CMD-1 )
+To toggle between two slots, tap the same shortcut twice or more (e.g.`CMD-1`, `CMD-1` )

 If you need advanced editing capabilities, right now you'll have to copy and paste from an external editor.

 ### Analyze More

 The "Analyze More" feature (Board->Analyze More) is different from other frontends.

 Instead of analyzing forever and updating as results come in, you "feed" KataGo more visits when you want a deeper analysis.
 This keeps the interface snappy and furthermore allows you to investigate the effect of visits on analysis.